aliceliveprojects/WildLoggingDBParent/README.md

 9. ![heroku deploy 4](./documentation/resources/heroku_deploy_4.png)

-10. The left hand chooser is populated with all the GitHub personas which your login information give you access to can.
+10. The left hand chooser is populated with all the GitHub personas which your login information gives you access to.
 The right hand search box allows you to search for repositories under that persona.
 Our repo is under an organisation called 'TheUrbanWild' for which we have admin access, and we called it 'WildLoggingDB'.
 Yours may be different.

 11. You need admin access on a repo to grant permission for Heroku to connect to it.